Overgeneralising

 It is this lack of data and examination of the salient facts that leads to overgeneralising which can lead to emotions running wild.

-If you’d like to find out more about overgeneralising and mental health problems then why not arrange a free initial consultation with us.
+If you’d like to find out more about overgeneralising or recovering from any of your mental health problems then why not arrange a free initial consultation with us.